domwoe/access_control/README.md

 In microservice architectures, it's common to centralize access control by having a single authorization service that manages all permissions.
 This simplifies permission management but raises the question of how resource services learn about permissions.
 There are two main patterns:

-1) Tokens: A client requests an authorization token from the authorization service and invokes it at the resource service.
+1) **Tokens**: A client requests an authorization token from the authorization service and invokes it at the resource service.
 Here, the resource service does not need to directly communicate with the authorization service.
-2) Validation endpoint (Inter-canister call): The authorization server exposes a validation endpoint that the resource service can use to validate permissions.
+2) **Validation endpoint (Inter-canister call)**: The authorization server exposes a validation endpoint that the resource service can use to validate permissions.

 On the Internet Computer, we can use the same patterns.
 This demonstration project showcases both patterns and provides a [comparison](#comparison).